nasa/MiniWall/README.md

 MiniWall
 =======
-Tool for investigating and extracting knowledge from large image data sets
+Tool for investigating and extracting knowledge from large image data sets.

 [MiniWall](https://nasa.github.io/MiniWall) GitHub Pages

 ### Introduction
 The MiniWall software is browser-based software that is used to analyze and understand large and small computationally and experimentally generated data sets.
 The MiniWall software presents a matrix view of plots and other visualization images and provides a responsive and productive way to investigate the data and extract knowledge and understanding from it.
 Since it is browser based, it runs on any computer or device that can display a web page.
 It can also be used remotely and securely by using web server software such as the Apache HTTP Server.

 ### Getting Started
 Clone the MiniWall repository and then open the index.html file with a Google Chrome browser.
 Read the AIAA MiniWall paper